 An upcoming Pica9 survey of marketing leaders at multi-location brands, who provide marketing support to large networks of local affiliates, reveals that adopting technology to support better local print execution is a top priority for CMOs.

-In fact, the ability to customize print templates is the most desired feature for local marketing — according to 96 percent of the respondents.
+In fact, 96 percent of the respondents said the ability to customize print templates is the most desired feature for local marketing.
 Industry-leading enterprise brands are 15 times more likely than their competitors to select Software-as-a-Service (SaaS)-based local marketing automation (LMA) tools to improve efficiency in creating, localizing, and measuring marketing communications for print and digital channels.
 Today’s best LMA software enables both local marketers and head office to leverage more print personalization.

-But how do enterprise brands enable this kind of local print personalization without giving up brand standards or design quality?
+But how do enterprise brands enable local print personalization without giving up brand standards or design quality?
 The obvious answer for today's savviest CMOs is marketing technology — it's how they achieve that outcome that's the real story.

 The Difference Between Customized and Personalized Print Marketing